Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

   - **Emergency**

 - *ID*
-    Log identification number.
+    Intent identification number.
 The ID number is automatically assigned by the system.

 - *Preview*
-    Preview of log details.
+    Preview of intent details.

 - *Short preview*
-    Short preview of log details.
+    Short preview of intent details.

 ## List of messages